-He first worked on a plan to build a dam across the Nile river, but then he realized it was too hard for medieval engineering skills.
-He began to do experiments with people’s eyes, trying to figure out how vision worked – why could people use their eyes to see things?
+He first worked on a plan to build a dam across the Nile river.
+But then he realized that building his dam was too hard for medieval engineering skills.
+He began instead to do experiments with people’s eyes.
+He was trying to figure out how vision worked.
+Why could people use their eyes to see things?

-Based on his experiments and on Herophilus‘ description of the structure of eyes (as reported by Galen), al-Haytham supported Aristotle and Ptolemy‘s view that light came from objects into your eyes (against Euclid‘s theory that vision rays came out of your eyes and hit objects, the way bats use sonar).
-Al-Haytham gave many reasons for his conclusions.
-One reason was that looking at the sun could damage your eyes, so brighter objects must send out stronger rays.
+Based on his experiments and on Herophilus‘ description of the structure of eyes (as reported by Galen), ibn al-Haytham supported Aristotle and Ptolemy‘s view that light came from objects into your eyes (against Euclid‘s theory that vision rays came out of your eyes and hit objects, the way bats use sonar).
+These views, in turn, were probably shaped by Mozi’s invention of the camera obscura in China.

-Ibn al-Haytham died in Cairo about 1040 AD, when he was about 75 years old.
+He died in Cairo about 1040 AD, when he was about 75 years old.